topiaryx/grafana/Data Collection/FreeNAS/Readme.md

 ```
 drives="INSERT DRIVES daX or adaX"
 ```
 You must list every drive you wish for it to check.
+I.E. "da0 da1 da2 da3" etc etc.

 You must also update the InfluxDB IP and database name if you so choose.
 ```